 We have reworded the sentence as follows:

 Drosophila cell cultures are primary reagents for high throughput cell-based screens.
-Their use also offers many advantages, ofcell biology, microscopy 1-3,8-10.
+Their use also complements in vivo genetic research by providing a homogenous population of cells suitable for biochemistry, rapid testing of transgenic constructs prior to injecting into flies, cell biology, microscopy and more recently somatic cell genetic manipulations by genome editing 1-3,8-10.

 Some typos were noticed, including mismatches in verb tenses and lack of prepositions.
 A careful read is needed.

 We have proofread our manuscript for grammar and spelling.
 Reviewer #3: Manuscript Summary: